 From one corner of the Evergreen State to the next, here are dishes you should try whether you order them from a menu or make them yourself.

 Almost Any Kind of Salmon

 You will see a wide variety of salmon dishes in restaurants casual and fancy alike — some simple, some decadent.
 Washington natives not only like salmon, but they know their salmon, too… so menus will generally detail the type of salmon (watch for sockeye and king, when they’re in season) and whether it was wild caught or farmed.
 Most locals will skip farmed salmon altogether.
-When in Washington, you should too.
+When in Washington, you should too as there are tastier and higher quality options in spades.
 As for specific salmon dishes to try, simplest is often best.
 Look for traditional favorites like cedar-planked salmon or smoked salmon (also called lox or gravlax).

 Geoducks (pronounced "gooey-duck") are another large clam — bigger than razor clams — and are one of Washington’s strangest looking foods.
 In fact, geoduck “necks” are so big that these mollusks can’t even fit in their shells.
 But despite their perhaps off-putting appearance, geoducks are a local delicacy popular for their sweet taste and slightly crisp texture.
 Some of the most common places to find geoduck on Washington menus is at sushi restaurants, especially upscale sushi restaurants as geoduck is not usually cheap.
 Look to Shiro’s for their geoduck butter or Anchovies & Olives for their geoduck crudo — both restaurants are in Seattle.